babkumar/rasa/data/nlu.md

 - good morning
 - good evening
 - hey there
+- check
+- help
+- Good
+- Hol
+- Hi

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- check 123
+- are you a human ?
+- are you a bot ?
+- Bye Bye
+- Bye
+- Thank You

 ## intent:affirm
 - yes